Amazon GuardDuty Service Level Agreement

 If the Monthly Uptime Percentage of such credit request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credits to you within one billing cycle following the month in which the credit request occurred.
 Your failure to provide the credit request and other information as required above will disqualify you from receiving Service Credits.

 Amazon GuardDuty SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of GuardDuty, or any other GuardDuty performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of GuardDuty; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the GuardDuty User Guide on the AWS Site; (iv) that result in additional recovery time due to hitting GuardDuty service limits; (v) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (vi) arising from our suspension and termination of your right to use GuardDuty in accordance with the Agreement (collectively, the “GuardDuty SLA Exclusions”).
+The Service Commitment does not apply to any unavailability, suspension or termination of GuardDuty, or any other GuardDuty performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of GuardDuty; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the GuardDuty User Guide on the AWS Site; (iv) that result in additional recovery time due to hitting GuardDuty service limits; (v) that result from your equipment, software or other technology; or (vi) arising from our suspension and termination of your right to use GuardDuty in accordance with the Agreement (collectively, the “GuardDuty SLA Exclusions”).

 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Availability” is calculated for each 5-minute interval as the percentage of Requests processed by GuardDuty that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to be 100% available.